zhaofeng-shu33/principal_sequence_of_partition/utility/README.md

 3. Use `python empirical_compare.py` which loads `parameter.json` to generate the LaTeX table files

 A wrapper module called `info_cluster` is provided to facilitate the use of the algorithm.
-You need to install ete3 package.
+You need to install `ete3` package.
 ```Python
 from info_cluster import InfoCluster
 ic = InfoCluster()
 ic.fit([[0,0],[0,1],[5,5]]) # three points on Euclidean space
 ic.print_hierachical_tree()
 ```
-the result is like
+The result is like
 ```shell
       /-0
    /-|